Schwalbe-class cruiser: Armament

 Since Caprivi sought overseas cruisers that would still have significant combat power, the ships were armed with a relatively heavy main battery—for ships of their size—of eight 10.5 cm K L/35 guns in single pedestal mounts.
 Four were placed in sponsons fore and aft to give a measure of end-on fire, and the remaining four amidships on the main deck.
 Four guns could fire on either broadside.
 They were supplied with 765 rounds of ammunition in total.
 They had a range of 8200 m.
 Four of the guns were mounted in sponsons, with two side by side forward and aft.
 The remaining four guns were placed amidships in gun ports.
 Four guns were mounted on each broadside.
 The gun armament was rounded out by five 3.7 cm Hotchkiss revolver cannon for defense against torpedo boats.
+The ships also carried a single torpedo tube that was carried amidships on a trainable mount, which could be fired to either side at a fixed angle.